Never too late: Ontario’s Not-for-Profit Corporations Act is now in force

 Not-fabulously-prompt, but Ontario’s updated not-for-profit law is effective at last.

 Nearly 11 years after receiving royal assent, Ontario’s Not-for-Profit Corporations Act, 2010 (ONCA) finally came into force today, October 19, 2021.
 The ONCA is substantially similar to the Canada Not-For-Profit Corporations Act which came into force in 2011.
 With the ONCA, the Ontario government has now embraced new and modern legislation that should increase the number of charities and not-for-profit organizations deciding to incorporate in Ontario rather than federally.
+(The Ontario government clearly read our blog from last year where we noted the painfully long limbo status of this Act.)

 The ONCA has replaced Ontario’s Corporations Act (OCA) and generally applies automatically to all new and existing Ontario not-for-profit corporations without share capital.
 Existing Ontario not-for-profit corporations have a three-year transition period in order to comply with the ONCA.